Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/simulation_run.md

 ## Changing the Number of Assemblies

-The trainPat.csv file will need to be updated to include the number of assemblies that are wanted.
-This can be done, for example, by updating createBetaPatternNoOverlap.m for this.
-There needs to be the number of assemblies + 1 with matrices created with the lines `randperm(size)`.
 In the formation project, `numPatterns` should be set to the number of intended assemblies.
 In the retrieval project, the code section that present the testing pattern neural activations, e.g., with lines such as `sim.setExternalCurrent(CA3_Pyramidal, pc_current);`, needs to run long enough to present all intended pattens.
 For instance, adding the code:
 ```
 int numPatterns = 6;
 int pat_start_i = 200;